1821653110Dx/note/python/Classes.md

 class InvalidOperationError(Exception) :	# Customed a class called 'InvalidOperationError', which will inherite all the freatures of 'Exception'(system class) if the class won't def attributes
 	pass	# now, for features, 'InvalidOperationError' = 'Exception'

-class Stream(ABC) :	# customed a class called 'Stream' and it is not fullt built yet
+class Stream(ABC) :	# customed a class called 'Stream' and it is not fullt built yet(it is abstruct)
 	def __init__(self) :
 		self.opened = False	# the statement of open is False by default